MJeat/Technical-Portfolio/README.md

 # Adding Domain Name in Vercel
+**NOTE:**
+DO NOT BUY A DOMAIN FROM get.tech.
+They do not have Privacy Protection for free.
+You need to buy.
+Without privacy protection, you domain and URL link info is leaked on ICANN and WHOIS platforms. <br>
+If you want a domain, buy from CloudFlare or NameCheap.

 ## DNS Records in CloudFlare
 - A record pointing to `216.198.79.1` (You will be asked to use)